PlasticDigits/ustr-cmm/PROPOSAL.md

 4. Contract verifies swap period is active (current time between start and end)
 5. Contract calculates current rate based on elapsed time (using 10^18 precision)
 6. Contract calculates USTR amount: `ustr_amount = floor(ustc_amount / current_rate)`
-7. Contract transfers USTC to treasury (native bank send; note: TerraClassic applies a network-level transfer tax on `uusd` that the user pays; the treasury receives the post-tax amount)
+7. Contract transfers USTC to treasury (native bank send)

+**On-Chain Tax Handling**: TerraClassic applies a network-level **USTC Burn Tax** on `uusd` transfers.
+According to the [official TerraClassic tax documentation](https://terra-classic.io/docs/develop/module-specifications/tax), the `ComputeTax()` function multiplies each spend coin by the `BurnTaxRate` and truncates to integers.
+Zero results skip deduction.

+When transferring USTC from the preregistration contract to the treasury:
+- The burn tax is applied to the transfer amount
+- The treasury receives the **post-tax amount**
+- This is accounted for in the CR calculations
+- The burn tax effectively reduces circulating USTC supply, which benefits the ecosystem
 8. Contract mints USTR to user (CW20 mint call to USTR token)
 9. Contract updates statistics
 10. Contract emits swap event